-Short-term loans are exposed to interest-rate fluctuation.
-NBF limits the impact of such risks by maintaining the debt-asset ratio low and the level of long-term fixed-rate debt high.
+Floating rate loans are exposed to interest-rate fluctuation.
+NBF limits the impact of such risks by maintaining the ratio of interest-bearing liabilities to total assets low and the level of long-term fixed-rate debt high.

 Tenant security deposits are exposed to liquidity risk arising from vacating of properties by tenants due to the termination of contract.
 NBF manages this risk by monitoring forecasted cash flows on a monthly basis to ensure it has sufficient funds.